 Hello, my name is Amy Wesen and I was born and raised in Bozeman, Montana.
 At an early age, I was inspired by books and their ability to whisk people away to another time, place or situation.
-My favorite books as a child was Charlotte’s Web by E.B.
+My favorite books as a child were Charlotte’s Web by E.B.
 White and the Nancy Drew Mystery Series.
 Since that time I have never been without a book in hand!

 I attended Montana State University- Bozeman and received my B.S.
 Degree in Elementary Education K-8 and my reading Minor K-12.
 In 2015, through Montana State University, I obtained a graduate endorsement in Library Media.
 I spent my student teaching experience in Gisborne, New Zealand and five years working in the educational field in America.